-Yesterday, when it was far too late in the timezone she's living in now for her to be awake, I sent Megan a text about how I planned to look for photos of us from our middle school days next time I'm home and this morning I awoke to the following picture of us when we were "going out" at thirteen or fourteen.
+Yesterday, when it was far too late in the timezone she's living in for her to be awake, I sent Megan a text about how I planned to look for photos of us from our middle school days next time I'm home and this morning I awoke to the following picture of when we were "going out" at thirteen or fourteen.

 For the next few minutes we exchanged messages about our lives then, about the school uniforms we wore and how my hair was once streaked blonde from putting peroxide in it on a spring break trip to Florida with the Boones.
 Despite our distance, I smiled through the whole conversation.

 I know that I've mentioned this before, that sometimes, to me at least, technology can feel like noise.
 But mostly, overwhelmingly so actually, I'm so grateful for it, because it allows for people who I hardly see anymore but knew so well once to text message silly pictures from when I was much younger and still wearing school uniforms and bleaching my hair with two of my best friends in a hotel bathroom in Florida on spring break.